Who is a Candidate for Liposuction in Philadelphia?

 Liposuction Procedure Description

-Liposuction is performed by a certified cosmetic surgeon, such as Dr. Brandow, on an out-patient basis.
+Lipo is performed by a certified cosmetic surgeon, such as Dr. Brandow, on an out-patient basis.
 General anesthesia or epidural is used for safety and comfort in the hospital or out-patient surgery center.
-If the liposuction is to be done in our office, a local anesthesia will be used in conjunction with Valium.
+If the liposuction is to be done in-office, a local anesthesia will be used in conjunction with Valium.
 Small suction tubes (cannulas) are inserted through very short incisions placed in inconspicuous locations near the fat deposits, and excess fat is removed.

 The patient goes home from liposuction with a compression garment (an exercise unitard that you bring to the hospital or surgery center the day of surgery) covering the treated areas.
 The unitard is advised for about a month as it helps reduce swelling and helps you achieve the final result more quickly.
 Initial discomfort from liposuction is easily controlled with oral medication.
 Bruising and swelling usually subside in 2-4 weeks.
 The final result takes shape over 2-9 months.